Azure/ResourceModules/docs/wiki/Vision.md

 <img src="media/deploymentFlow.png" alt="Deployment flow" height="150">

-In the **Develop modules** phase you add/implement/update your modules and validate them using one or multiple test-parameter files, run static, validation & deployment tests on the templates and ultimately proof their correctness.
+In the **Develop modules** phase you add/implement/update your modules and validate them using one or multiple test-parameter files, run static, validation & deployment tests on the templates and ultimately prove their correctness.

 The next phase, **Publish modules**, will take the tested and approved modules and publish them to a target location of your choice (for example _[template specs](https://docs.microsoft.com/en-us/azure/azure-resource-manager/templates/template-specs?tabs=azure-powershell)_ or the _[bicep registry](https://docs.microsoft.com/en-gb/azure/azure-resource-manager/bicep/private-module-registry)_).
 The publishing should publish at least the tested module template itself.
 The target location should support versioning so that you only always publish new versions.